michaelwxu/Black_Model/README.md

 The goal is to create a R package to plot implied volatility for a set of European options using Black's Model (Black 76)

-Detailed description please see Project Description.png
+Detailed description please see Project Description.png Main functions are in plotImpliedVol_master.R
+Driver.R provides a use-case where it creates a data frame and calls the functions in plotImpliedVol_master.R The package built upon these main functions is the tar.gz file

 Package DESCRIPTION:
 # ****************************